 Twitter sends you a notification when someone new follows you.
 Set up your email preferences and mobile push notifications to notify you when you have a new follower.
 The Followers link on your profile page will also tell you who is following you.

 Twitter has follow and update limits for stability and abuse control.
 You can read more about this here.

 Your followers read your Tweets.
 If your Tweets are public, anyone who runs a search for a keyword in your Tweet may be able to see that message.
 Your Tweets are public by default; if you're hesitant to have people you may not know read your updates, protect your Tweets to approve followers and keep your updates out of search.

 Read our article about how to post a Tweet.
-You can tweet from twitter.com, from your phone, or from an application.
+You can Tweet from twitter.com, a mobile device, or an application.

-If a message begins with @username, meaning it was directed to another user, it is a reply.
-Click the Reply button on another person's Tweet to reply to it.
-Please note that if your Tweets are protected, users who are not following you will not see your replies or mentions.
-Read more here.
+A reply is a response to another person’s Tweet.
+Click or tap the reply icon on another person's Tweet to reply to it.
+Please note that if your Tweets are protected, people who are not following you will not see your replies or mentions.

-Direct Messages are private messages sent from one Twitter user to other Twitter users; they do not appear in public for anyone else to read.
+Direct Messages are private messages sent from one Twitter account to other Twitter account(s), and they do not appear in public for anyone else to read.
 You can start a conversation with anyone who follows you.
-Read more here.